-If you’re looking for a recipe for green bean casserole that’s all bubbly with rich, creamy and comforting goodness, then you’ve found it in this savory recipe that goes “can free” using fresh, simple ingredients.
+If you're looking for a green bean casserole that's full of rich, creamy and comforting goodness, then you've found it in this savory recipe that goes “can free” using fresh, simple ingredients.

 Green Bean Casserole, a True Classic

 I suspect that it just wouldn’t be Thanksgiving Day without the classic green bean casserole as part of the festivities, now would it?

 Green bean casserole is a familiar character in the pageantry of Turkey Day, a staple representative of good ol’ comforting Americana-style food.

 The classic recipe really hasn’t changed since the 50’s.
 It still calls for green beans out of the can, mushroom soup out of the can, and crispy fried onions—you guessed it—out of the can.